latimercaleb/java-practice/JavaNotes.md

 ### Recap
 Spring core has two main features `Inversion of Control (IoC)` & `Dependency Injection (DI)` which run out of a Spring container.
-A spring container can be configured in 3 ways and each configuration method has 3 styles of configuration.
+A spring container can be configured in 3 ways and each configuration method has access to 3 styles of DI.

 The configuration methods are:
 - ClassPathXmlApplicationContext via XML configuration
 - Annotation Configuration
 - Java code configuration

-The 3 styles of configuration are:
+The 3 styles of DI are:
 - Constructor: Construct new object to consume dependency at point of instantiation
 - Setter: Call method to assign value to dependency and configure Spring to call and use method
 - Direct: Assign literal values or read literal values from an external file